What to Expect in Attorney Fees and Costs in Divorce in Massachusetts

 We are asked the question, “How much will my divorce cost” by our clients all the time.
 The question is difficult to answer to the large number of “unknowns” for every case.
 For example:

-- It is almost always unknown how cooperative an opposing party will be.
+- It is almost always unknown how cooperative or uncooperative an opposing party will be.

-- It is unknown how cooperative an opposing counsel will be in a particular case.
+- It is unknown how cooperative or uncooperative an opposing counsel will be in a particular case.

 - It is unknown what discovery will need to be done.